 Generally, any income from gambling is taxable income - if you purchase a scratch card for $5 and win $20, the $15 should be reported on your taxes as income.

 You may deduct gambling losses if you itemize your deductions.
 You can deduct your losses only up to the amount of your total gambling winnings.
 You must generally report your winnings and losses separately, rather than reporting a net amount.

-The IRS requires you to keep detailed records of your gambling winnings and losses, and to keep any related documents, including receipts, tickets, payment slips, statements, Form W-2G, and Form 5754.
+The IRS requires you to keep detailed records of your gambling winnings and losses as well as any related documents, including receipts, tickets, payment slips, statements, and Form W-2G.
 You must be able to prove both your winnings and losses if you wish to deduct your losses.
-The IRS suggests that you keep a gambling log or diary.
+The IRS suggests that you keep a gambling log.

 The IRS requires you to keep the following information about each gambling win and loss: